Irritable Bowel Syndrome is exactly what it sounds like…irritating.

 For IBS that is triggered by stress or hormones, the properties of CBD may be a helpful solution.
 CBD’s natural anti-inflammatory qualities make it effective in regulating the body, managing infections, and balancing the nervous system.

-We’ve learned that IBS is unpredictable and that the symptoms are a result of inflammation in the intestines and digestive track.
+We’ve learned that IBS is unpredictable and that the symptoms are a result of inflammation in the intestines and digestive tract.
 We also know that CBD is a natural antioxidant and anti-inflammatory.

-In the mid 2000s, a study found a link between IBS and deficiencies in the endocannabinoid system.
+In the mid-2000s, a study found a link between IBS and deficiencies in the endocannabinoid system.
 When CBD was used, IBS sufferers saw their symptoms significantly improve.
-Other studies have shown similar results:
+Other studies have shown similar results: (3)

 Simply put, CBD stimulates the human body to relieve symptoms and regenerate as needed.

-Using CBD systematically and consistently allows the brain to interact and offset pain and other imbalances.
+Using CBD systematically and consistently allows the brain to interact and offset the pain and other imbalances.
 If you like the science behind it, dive deeper with the findings of these studies.
+(8)

 Beyond IBS, CBD has shown multiple benefits for digestion as a whole, especially as it relates to Leaky Gut syndrome.